As an Amazon Associate we earn from qualifying purchases.

 What is Lemon and Garlic Swordfish?

-Lemon garlic swordfish is one of the simplest ways to cook this versatile fish, and we think it’s a great way to start getting more into seafood.
+Lemon garlic swordfish is one of the simplest ways to cook this versatile fish, and I think it’s a great way to start getting more into seafood.
 If you have young ones or seafood naysayers in your house, swordfish is a great alternative to chicken.

-Our Approach to Lemon and Garlic Swordfish
+My Approach to Lemon and Garlic Swordfish

 What Makes a Good Lemon and Garlic Swordfish